RWTH-LTT/ents_casting/README.md

 ## Authorship and contributions

-ents_casting has been developed by the following contributors at the Institute of Technical Thermodynamics, RWTH Aachen University:
+`ents_casting` has been developed at the Institute of Technical Thermodynamics (RWTH Aachen University) by:

 - Benedict Brosius
 - Jan Wilberg